gunelism/webrtc/README.md

 Run localserver for backend ro work

+Get your backend url and paste it into the config.js file

 Run "npm run dev" for frontend local server to work

 P.S. open front-end here: